Overview of Programme

 - Compare results of different methods and discuss findings.

-Prerequisites: Familiarity with R and basic command line.
-Some knowledge of genomic concepts and selection.
+Prerequisites: Comfortable using R and shell.
+Some knowledge of genomic selection.

 Format: Taught over two full days (10am - 4pm).